-- 57. Paragraph 25 appears to be concerned with the editing or deletion of transaction data input by or on behalf of Subpostmasters without the consent of the relevant Subpostmaster.
+- 45. Paragraph 25 appears to be concerned with the deletion or editing of transaction data input by or on behalf of Subpostmasters without the consent of the relevant Subpostmaster.
 Accordingly, Post Office assumes that it is not concerned with transactions such as Transaction Corrections which are sent to branches but must be accepted by or on behalf of the Subpostmaster before forming part of his or her branch account.
-As to the circumstances in which such transaction data can be edited or deleted without the consent of the Subpostmaster: - (1) Neither Post Office nor Fujitsu has the ability to log on remotely to a Horizon terminal in a branch so as to conduct transactions. - (2) A Post Office employee with "global user" authorisation can, when physically present at a branch, use a terminal within the branch to add a transaction into the branch's accounts.
+As to the circumstances in which such transaction data can be altered without the consent of the Subpostmaster: [TO BE REVIEWED BY POST OFFICE TECHNICAL PEOPLE, DELOITTE AND FUJITSU.
+DO THE FOLLOWING PARAS REPRESENT A FAIR DESCRIPTION OF THE POSITION FROM 1999 TO THE PRESENT DAY?] - (1) Neither Post Office nor Fujitsu has the ability to log on remotely to a Horizon terminal in a branch so as to conduct transactions. - (2) A Post Office employee with "global user" authorisation can, when physically present at a branch, use a terminal within the branch to add a transaction into the branch's accounts.
 The purpose of "Global User" authorization is to allow access to the systems for during training and/or audits.
 Any transactions effected by a Global User are recorded against a Global User ID and are readily identifiable as such. - (3) Fujitsu (and not Post Office) has the ability to inject transactions into branch accounts (since the introduction of Horizon Online in 2010, transactions of this sort have been called "Balancing Transactions").
 These transactions do not involve any removal or amendment of the transactions entered at the branch.
 Their intended purpose is to allow Fujitsu to correct errors or bugs in Horizon by introducing a new transaction to cancel out the effect of an error or bug on a branch's transaction data.
 They may only be conducted by a small number of specialists at Fujitsu and only then used in accordance with specific authorisation requirements.
 They are rarely used.
 To the best of Post Office's information and belief, only one Balancing Transaction has ever been effected, and this was not in a branch operated by a Claimant.
-A Balancing Transaction is readily identifiable as such.
+A Balancing Transaction is [READILY?] identifiable as such.
+[IS IT RECORDED IN A WAY THAT CAN BE SEEN BY A POSTMASTER?
+AND WHAT ABOUT THE EQUIVALENT TRANSACTION THAT WAS POSSIBLE IN ORIGINAL HORIZON?]